-De Beers was founded by Cecil Rhodes in 1888.
-The company was formed through a merger between Rhodes and Barney Barnato, one of the most celebrated personalities in the diamond industry.
-The term “De Beers” comes from the names of the two brothers who co-owned the farmland that produced most of the diamonds during this time.
-The brothers are Johannes Nicolaas De Beer and DiederikArnoldus De Beer.
+De Beers was founded by Cecil Rhodes in 1888 and formed through a merger between Rhodes and Barney Barnato, two of the most celebrated personalities in the diamond industry.
+The term “De Beers” comes from the names of the two brothers—Johannes Nicolaas De Beer and DiederikArnoldus De Beer—who co-owned the farmland that produced most of the diamonds during this time.

-In 1926, De Beers cemented its place as the world’s largest diamond explorer and trader.
-The company sought collaborations with enterprising executives from other blue-chip diamond firms.
-De Beers appointed one Ernest Oppenheimer to its board, and in the same year, the corporation became a global monopoly in diamond production.
-However, the company’s success under the stewardship of Oppenheimer wasn’t short of controversies.
-During his tenure, De Beers came under censorship for price-fixing and other forms of high-handedness.
+In 1926, De Beers cemented their place as the world’s largest diamond explorer and trader and sought collaborations with enterprising executives from other blue-chip diamond firms.
+De Beers appointed one Ernest Oppenheimer to their board, and in the same year, the corporation became a global monopoly in diamond production.
+However, the company’s success under the stewardship of Oppenheimer was not short of controversies.
+De Beers was censored during his tenure for price-fixing and other forms of high-handedness.

 Important Milestones in the History of the De Beers Group